solarspaceclouds/perspective-scene-blender-addon/README.md

 [place cursor in 3D viewport, press 'N' top open sidebar panel]

 ### Specific Instructions
-1. Download the zip file,
+1. Download the zip file, extract files.
-2. Install the addon in Blender under Edit > Preferences > Install
+3. Install the addon in Blender under Edit > Preferences > Install (choose the **perspective_scene_generation_addon_v1.py** file)
-3. Check (select) the Perspective Scene Generation addon (found as 'Add Mesh: Perspective Scene addon')
+4. Check (select) the Perspective Scene Generation addon (found as 'Add Mesh: Perspective Scene addon')
-4. Hover mouse in 3D Viewport, press 'N' to open the sidebar
+5. Hover mouse in 3D Viewport, press 'N' to open the sidebar
-5. Perspective Scene addon is visible on the sidebar and ready for use
+6. Perspective Scene addon is visible on the sidebar and ready for use

 ## Add-on Motivation
 There has been an increasing interest in prompt engineering to create AI-generated images.
 While trying out such language-to-image models (which produces synthetic images via text and optional image prompting), it was observed that although the subject of the prompt was mostly accurately identified, the model had little sensitivity to distance specifications with respect to the subject.
 All images generated from the model put the subject as the main focus of the generated image, regardless of distance specifications.